 Self-editing Checklist for Authors

 Congratulations!
 You've finished the initial drafts of your manuscript.
 Maybe you even went through developmental edits or critique partners already.
 Now, you think you're ready for content editing or line editing.
 Not so fast.
-You want everything to be as clean as possible—you want to save yourself the time and money of making editors do [...]
+You want everything to be as clean as possible—you want to save yourself the time and money of making editors do extra [...]

 Tips for Consistent Quality Writing